Reconfiguration of the Union of Arborescences: Introduction

 As an example, suppose that $G$ is a cycle of length four, which has exactly two perfect matchings.
 Since $G$ is a bipartite graph, the family of all the perfect matchings in $G$ can be represented as a family of common bases of two matroids, and we see that \ref{it:rcb} does not hold in this setting.

 On the other hand, there are some special cases satisfying \ref{it:rcb}.
 When $M_1$ is a graphic matroid and $M_2$ is the dual matroid of $M_1$, it is known that \ref{it:rcb} holds~\cite{farber1985edge}.
-It is conjectured by White~\cite{white1980unique} that \ref{it:rcb} holds when $M_1$ is an arbitrary matroid and $M_2$ is its dual, which has been open for more than 40 years.
-The conjecture was verified for strongly base orderable~\cite{lason2014toric} and for sparse paving matroids~\cite{bonin2013basis}.
-Recently, the conjecture was settled for split matroids~\cite{berczi2022exchange}, a large class containing paving matroids as well.
+A conjecture by White~\cite{white1980unique} that \ref{it:rcb} holds when $M_1$ is an arbitrary matroid and $M_2$ is its dual has been open for more than 40 years.
+The conjecture was verified for strongly base orderable matroids~\cite{lason2014toric} and for sparse paving matroids~\cite{bonin2013basis}.
+Recently, the proof of the graphic case was extended to regular matroids~\cite{berczi2023reconfiguration}, moreover, the conjecture was settled for split matroids~\cite{berczi2023exchange}, a large class containing paving matroids as well.

 Another special case with property \ref{it:rcb} is the family of all arborescences in a digraph.
 For a digraph $D=(V, A)$ with a specified vertex $r \in V$ called a \emph{root}, an \emph{$r$-arborescence} is an acyclic arc subset of $A$ in which every vertex in $V \setminus \{r\}$ has exactly one incoming arc.
 When the root vertex is not specified, it is simply called an \emph{arborescence}.
 We see that an $r$-arborescence (or an arborescence) is represented as a common basis of the graphic matroid corresponding to the acyclic constraint and the partition matroid corresponding to the indegree constraint.
 It is shown by Ito et al.~\cite{ito2023reconfiguring} that the family of all arborescences (or $r$-arborescences) in a digraph satisfies \ref{it:rcb}.